ZZY816/COM/README.md

 - [Getting Started on Waymo](docs/GETTING_STARTED_WAYMO.md)

 ## TODO list
-- [ ] Support the training of KITTI Dataset
+- [ ] Support the training on KITTI Dataset
-- [ ] Support the training of NuScenes Dataset
+- [ ] Support the training on NuScenes Dataset
 - [ ] Support more state-of-the-art detectors